adriaFreixasWb/git-calisthenics/README.md

 ### Commiting changes and pushing them

+1. Navigate to your cloned repository folder
-1. Change add text to README.md file
+2. Change add text to README.md file
-2. Run git status to see your modified files
+3. Run git status to see your modified files
-3. Add your modified files as staged
+4. Stage your modified files with the add command
-4. Create a commit with a message
+5. Create a commit with a message
-5. Push your commit to main
+6. Push your commit to main

 *Status, add staged files, create a commit with a message and push*